ethanwhite/nescent-sabbatical-proposal/proposal.md

 ### Goal 1: Incorporate evolutionary, phylogenetic, and taxonomic data into the Retriever

-A broad array of datasets relevant to evolutionary and eco-evolutionary synthesis will be added to the Retriever.
-Thanks for a number of ongoing efforts by other groups (including some based at NESCent) much of this work will simply involve accessing web services to allow their data to be accessed through the Retriever and readily integrated with other data sources.
+A broad array of data relevant to evolutionary and eco-evolutionary synthesis will be added to the Retriever.
+Thanks to a number of ongoing efforts by other groups (including some based at NESCent) much of this work will simply involve accessing web services to allow their data to be accessed through the Retriever and readily integrated with other data sources.

-This work will include integration with existing taxonomic and phylogenetic informatics efforts (see below) and the development of the list of data to add will be informed by actively interacting with working group members and postdocs at NESCent to determine which types of data, and which specific datasets, tend to be used most frequently by the evolutionary synthesis community.
-I also plan to provide training to the NESCent community about how to add datasets to the Retriever themselves, so that they can easily add whatever data they need.
-This has the potential to vastly expand the amount of data supported through contributions by users of the Retriever.
+This work will include integration with existing taxonomic and phylogenetic informatics efforts (see below) and the addition trait based datasets as well as other important datasets for evolutionary synthesis determined through interactions with members of the NESCent community.

-#### Integration of taxonomic tools
+**Integration of taxonomic tools: **
 One of the major challenges in linking datasets in biology are changes and inconsistencies in taxonomies.
-As part of this project I will integrate the Retriever with existing resources for accessing and standardizing taxonomic information (e.g., the iPlant and/or Phylotastic's Taxonomic Name Resolution Services, http://tnrs.iplantcollaborative.org/, http://www.evoio.org/wiki/Phylotastic/TNRS;
+As part of this project I will integrate the Retriever with existing resources for accessing and standardizing taxonomic information (e.g., iPlant and Phylotastic's Taxonomic Name Resolution Services, http://tnrs.iplantcollaborative.org/, http://www.evoio.org/wiki/Phylotastic/TNRS;
 Integrated Taxonomic Information Service, http://www.itis.gov/;
 Global Names Resolver, http://resolver.globalnames.org/).